Blakkis/JaaGame_Beta/README.md

 See the Readme.txt inside the JaaGame folder

-Someone asked about the Day/Night cycle code so i made small example.
+Someone asked about the Day/Night cycle code, so i made small example.
-See the daynightcycle.py(Download the test texture aswell or provide your own test texture(s))
+See the daynightcycle.py (Download the test texture aswell or provide your own test texture(s))

-The entire Source code will be released when everything has been commented and a bit more modernized
+The entire Source code will be released, when everything has been commented and a bit more modernized.

+Oh and every menu works with the arrows and enter/right shift

+while the game allows to modify these keypress settings.
+It only affects the in-game playing, not menues.